SPUUR DIRECTORS

 Chad Vezina, PhD

-Professor of Comparative Biosciences, University of Wisconsin School of Veterinary Medicine
+Professor and Chairman of Comparative Biosciences, University of Wisconsin School of Veterinary Medicine

 Email: chad.vezina@wisc.edu